-Watch Foo Fighters troll Westbro Baptist Church during concert
+Foo Fighters play disco to drown out Westbro Baptist Church’s homophobic chants

 He continued: “I do!
 The way I look at it, is that I love everybody.
 Isn’t that what you’re supposed to do?
 Can’t you just love everybody?
 Cos I think it’s about love!
 That’s what I think, we’re all about love.
 And you shouldn’t be hating, you know what you should be doing?
 You should be dancing!”

-Soon after, they performed their own version of the Bee Gees classic, ‘You Should Be Dancing’, to drown out the chants.
+Soon after, they performed their own version of the Bee Gees classic, “You Should Be Dancing”, to drown out the chants.

 The group later responded on Twitter, writing: “Foo Fighters’ Dave Grohl claims he loves everybody and Westboro Baptist does not.
 Hello!
 There’s no love in encouraging sin.
 Someone might accuse Dave of being a ...
 Pretender.”